-The Board has adopted Corporate Governance Guidelines.
-In 2014, the Audit Committee approved a substantial revision to the Company's Code of Conduct.
-The revised document, which was updated earlier this year, and is known as the Guidebook for Success, is an interactive, plain language tool that describes the fundamental beliefs and attributes that unite and guide us in pursuing PMI's goals, illustrates how to meet our commitments to these beliefs and attributes, and explains why it is critical to do so.
-The Guidebook applies to all employees, including the Company's principal executive officer, principal financial officer, and principal accounting officer or controller.
+The Board has adopted Corporate Governance Guidelines and a code of conduct known as the Guidebook for Success, an interactive, plain language tool that describes the fundamental beliefs and attributes that unite and guide us in pursuing PMI's goals, illustrates how to meet our commitments to these beliefs and attributes, and explains why it is critical to do so.
+The Guidebook applies to all employees, including the Company's principal executive officer, chief operating officer, principal financial officer, and principal accounting officer or controller.
 The Board has also adopted a Code of Business Conduct and Ethics that applies to directors.
 The Board has also adopted a policy with regard to reviewing certain transactions in which the Company is a participant and an officer, director or nominee for director has, had or may have a direct or indirect material interest.
-All of these documents are available free of charge on the Company's website, www.pmi.com/governance, and will be provided free of charge to any shareholder requesting a copy by writing to the Corporate Secretary, Philip Morris International Inc., 120 Park Avenue, New York, New York 10017-5579.
+All of these documents are available free of charge on the Company's website, www.pmi.com/our-business/about-us, and will be provided free of charge to any shareholder requesting a copy by writing to the Corporate Secretary, Philip Morris International Inc., 120 Park Avenue, New York, New York 10017-5579.